stratumn/indigo-tutorials/README.md

 initialize Tendermint's configuration files.

-**Note:** While the agent will automatically restart if a file changes, you will have to run `strat up` again if you add NodeJS packages to `package.json`.
+**Note:** While the agent will automatically restart if a file changes, you will have to run `stratumn-cli up` again if you add NodeJS packages to `package.json`.
 During development, the segments will be saved to the `./segments` directory.
 Make sure Docker is configured to allow mounting that directory.
 Note that the file storage adapter is very slow and only suited for development and